dspeth/dspeth.github.io/_pages/Silico.md

 title: Bioinformatics
 ---

-A page for bioinformatics based teaching and research
+Highlights of my involvement in bioinformatics teaching and research.
+Work in progress.

 ### Teaching